 Another note about Calling All Cars: Did you ever notice the similarities between how Tony walks up to Febby’s shop in College and how he walks up to the house in his Calling All Cars dream?
-Check that out here if you’d like.
+Check that out here (or below) if you’d like.

 Uncle Pat's Farm